top of page

 display 1.jpg

 A great training aid for soldiers going to war, the knowledge from physical aids are so much more successful than seeing drawings or schematics.
-I have decided to lay out something similar to display to the public as well as have some thing to talk about to folks in the unit.
+I have decided to lay out something similar to display to the public as well as have something to talk about to folks in the unit.
 Possible training lessons... once I know what the hell these things are and how they work that is!

-German Teller (Anti Tank) Mines
+German Teller (Anti-Tank) Mines

 SAM_0147.JPG